Kris Jenner Is Worried That Kylie Jenner & Travis Scott Will Elope, Per ‘Hollywood Life’

-Kylie Jenner is now 21-years-old.
-The makeup mogul is making more money than anyone ever expected, is a mother to her baby girl, Stormi Webster, and is in a serious relationship with her boyfriend, rapper Travis Scott.
+Kylie Jenner is now 21 years old.
+The makeup mogul is making more money than anyone ever expected, is a mother to her baby girl Stormi Webster, and is in a serious relationship with her boyfriend, rapper Travis Scott.
 Now, her mother, Kris Jenner, is said to be worried about her youngest child.

-According to a recent report by Hollywood Life, Kris Jenner is a bit worried that Kylie Jenner and Travis Scott may decide to elope, and give the family no warning of a marriage.
+According to a recent report by Hollywood Life, Kris Jenner is a bit worried that Kylie Jenner and Travis Scott may decide to elope and give the family no warning of a marriage.

 “Kris is a little worried that Kylie might elope with Travis.
 He’s planning a special surprise for Kylie’s 21st birthday and Kris fears he might whisk Kylie off and marry her without any warning.
 Kris loves Travis and wants him as a son-in-law but she definitely wants to be there for the wedding,” an insider revealed.